 Conference on the Science of Dissemination and Implementation in Health

 The OBSSR, in collaboration with other Institutes, organizes the inaugural NIH-wide “Annual Conference on the Science of Dissemination and Implementation in Health.”
 This conference reflects OBSSR’s larger commitment to bridging the divide between public health research, policy, and practice.

 Dr. Christine Bachrach Appointed Acting Director of the OBSSR (2008–2010)

-Christine Bachrach becomes the OBSSR’s acting director following a long tenure at the Demographic and Behavioral Science Branch of the NICHD National Institute of Child Health and Human Development Center for Population Research.
-Under Dr. Bachrach’s leadership, the OBSSR organizes institute directors, program leaders, and working groups to create OppNet NIH Basic Behavioral and Social Science Opportunity Network , a fruitful interdisciplinary funding initiative launched in 2009.
+Christine Bachrach becomes OBSSR’s acting director following a long tenure at the Demographic and Behavioral Science Branch of the NICHD National Institute of Child Health and Human Development Center for Population Research.
+Under Dr. Bachrach’s leadership, the OBSSR organizes Institute directors, program leaders, and working groups to create OppNet NIH Basic Behavioral and Social Science Opportunity Network , a fruitful interdisciplinary funding initiative launched in 2009.

 Technological Innovations for Interdisciplinary Research

 The OBSSR issues FOAs encouraging methods for incorporating behavioral and social sciences into interdisciplinary research using technological innovations.
 This effort builds on 2007’s NIH Roadmap, an initiative that emphasizes the need for efficient transferring of basic research into actual human practice and positive health impacts.

 Institute on Systems Science and Health

 In collaboration with the CDC Centers for Disease Control and Prevention , the OBSSR organizes its first annual institute on systems science and health.
 The institute’s purpose is to provide students with an overview of systems science methods and training.
 Students represent a variety of disciplines and education levels—from predoctoral to full professor.